ucgis/GeoConnect/README.md

 ## 🎯 Project Status

-**This is an experimental proof of concept (POC).** The tool demonstrates a branching scenario approach to online GIS consultations but is not yet production-ready.
+**This is an experimental proof of concept.** The tool demonstrates a branching scenario approach to online GIS consultations but is not yet production-ready.

 ## 📋 Overview